 Background

-Marine litter is one of the most pervasive pollution problems affecting the marine environment globally.
-UNEP defines marine litter as ‘any persistent, manufactured or processed solid material discarded, disposed of or abandoned in the marine and coastal environment’.
+The universal challenge of addressing and managing marine litter is a useful illustration of the global and transboundary nature of many marine environmental problems, and marine litter is one of the most pervasive pollution problems affecting the marine environment globally.
+The United Nations Environment Programme (UNEP) defines marine litter as ‘any persistent, manufactured or processed solid material discarded, disposed of or abandoned in the marine and coastal environment’.
 Marine litter consists of items that have been made or used by people and deliberately discarded into the sea or rivers or on beaches; brought indirectly to the sea with rivers, sewage, storm water or winds; or accidentally lost, including material lost at sea in bad weather.

-The universal challenge of addressing and managing marine litter is a useful illustration of the global and transboundary nature of many marine environmental problems.
 Arctic Council Ministers adopted the Regional Programme of Action for the Protection of the Arctic Marine Environment from Land-based Activities (Arctic RPA) in 1998 and updated it in 2009.
 The Arctic-RPA is a dynamic programme of action that uses a step-wise approach for its implementation and recognizes the continually evolving situation in the Arctic environment and the need for an integrated and holistic approach.
-It is the regional extension of the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (GPA) and as such provides a framework for addressing the main pollution source categories and respond to the global concerns.
+It is the regional extension of the Global Programme of Action for the Protection of the Marine Environment from Land-based Activities (GPA), and as such provides a framework for addressing the main pollution source categories and responding to the global concerns.
 Marine litter is one of eight contaminant categories of the GPA and the Arctic RPA.
-International organisations such as the United Nations Environmental Programme, the International Maritime Organisation and Regional Sea Conventions such as OSPAR have instigated processes to combat marine litter.
+Other international organisations such as UNEP, the International Maritime Organisation, and Regional Sea Conventions such as OSPAR have instigated processes to combat marine litter.

 This project represents Phase II of PAME’s Desktop Study on Marine Litter including Microplastics in the Arctic (further information here).
-Phase I focused on the development of the desktop study with the aim to provide the current status on this topic in the Arctic.
+Phase I focused on the development of the Desktop Study with the aim to provide information on the current status on this topic in the Arctic.

-The draft Desktop Study lists a number of findings/gaps and recommendations on next steps for PAME’s and other Arctic Council working groups considerations as relevant to their respective mandates.
+The [draft] Desktop Study lists a number of findings, gaps, and recommendations on next steps for PAME’s and other Arctic Council working groups considerations as relevant to their respective mandates.

 Objectives

-The overarching objective is to develop a Regional Action Plan on Marine Litter addressing both sea and land-based activities, focusing on e.g. Arctic-specific marine litter sources and pathways.
-This is seen as a multi-phased, multi-year effort based on best available baseline data with a realistic and flexible structure to allow for periodic updates as new and emerging information and priorities are identified through, for example, ongoing or new studies by the Arctic Council, its member states and others, as relevant.
+The overarching objective is to develop a Regional Action Plan on Marine Litter addressing both sea and land-based activities, focusing on e.g., Arctic-specific marine litter sources and pathways.
+The flexible structure will allow for periodic updates, as appropriate, as new and emerging information and priorities are identified through e.g., ongoing or new studies by the Arctic Council, the Arctic States, and others, as relevant.

 Phase II Objectives (2019-2021):

-Develop a first version of a Regional Action Plan on marine litter in the Arctic based on the Desktop Study on Marine Litter (Phase I), the UNEP Regional Seas Design Guide and other guidelines, resources and informations, as relevant, and specific to the Arctic.
+Develop a first version of a Regional Action Plan on marine litter in the Arctic based on the Desktop Study on Marine Litter (Phase I).

-Consult and coordinate with other Arctic Council working groups as relevant in scoping out a regional action plan on marine litter in the Arctic, as other working groups also work on marine litter, such as AMAP which is developing a regional litter monitoring plan.
+Consult and coordinate with other Arctic Council working groups as relevant in scoping out a Regional Action Plan on marine litter in the Arctic, in particular AMAP, which is developing a regional litter monitoring plan.

 Continue the development of outreach and communication material to enhance knowledge and awareness of marine litter in the Arctic.

-Ensure engagement with all relevant stakeholders.
+Engage with relevant stakeholders.

-Contribute to the prevention and/or reduction of marine litter pollution in the Arctic and its impact on marine organisms, habitats, public health and safety, and reduce negative socioeconomic effects.
+Contribute to the prevention and/or reduction of marine litter in the Arctic and its impacts on marine organisms, habitats, public health and safety, and society.